-There is one general problem with BEVs, however, and it’s visible already in their name – the battery that charges the vehicles.
+There is one general problem with BEVs, though.
+And it is visible already in their name – the battery that charges the vehicles.
 The biggest disadvantage electric vehicles have is the size and cost of the battery itself.

 ICE vehicles today have the endurance of over 20 years before they start showing any signs of age or temperature-related range anxiety issues.

 According to researchers from the Institute of Automotive Technology in Munich, Germany, the drivetrain of a BEV will be cheaper than an ICE drivetrain.
 The cost of a 70kW electric drivetrain in 2013 was about EUR 2640, while that of a gasoline drivetrain equaled EUR 2950.

 And why would you need a home-charging station?
 Because you won’t want to spend your time waiting at public charging stations, once everyone has an electric vehicle.
 It would be taking you six times longer to charge a car with power for three times shorter range than what you would have gotten at conventional filling stations.
 Rush hour would become a nightmare.
 Eventually, home charging stations will become the inevitable choice.

 Because most BEV users would charge their vehicles in their garage overnight, they would most likely have an existing breaker panel that can be used for the installation of the circuit.
 If there isn’t one, however, a new breaker panel could add up to $500 in additional costs.
 Also, the total price of the home charger installation does not include any maintenance costs.

 We’ve widely accepted that BEVs have lower fuel costs.
-The problem with this is that most calculations of BEV fuel saving costs are based on oil price above $100/barrel.
-The reality today, however, is that oil production costs are dropping as low as $40/barrel with still plenty of oil to be extracted below this price point.
+However, most calculations of BEV fuel saving costs are based on oil price above $100/barrel.
+The reality today, however, is that oil production costs are dropping as low as $30-$40/barrel with still plenty of oil to be extracted below this price point.